 You might very well be a player who wants more distance, or perhaps your swing offers a naturally high launch angle.
 If either of these is the case, then Ping has catered for this too.
 With the Ping G410 irons, you can choose the ‘Power Spec’ option.

-This offers even more strength in the loft.
+This loft setting offers even more strength in the loft.
 Looking at your standard 7-iron in the Ping G410 specs, you are offered a loft of 30.0°.
 When held side by side with the Power Spec option, you will see that the same club has a loft of 28.5°.
 This might not sound like a lot of difference, but it does make a difference both to the trajectory and the distance you can hit.